Virtual Pooled Registry Cancer Linkage System

 The Virtual Pooled Registry Cancer Linkage System (VPR-CLS) is a secure online service designed to:

-- efficiently connect researchers performing minimal risk linkage studies with multiple U.S. population-based cancer registries;
+- Efficiently connect researchers performing minimal risk linkage studies with multiple U.S. population-based cancer registries;

-- provide researchers with initial aggregate match count results across participating registries (Phase I); and
+- Provide researchers with initial aggregate match count results across participating registries (Phase I); and

-- streamline the process of applying for release of individual-level data on matched cases (Phase II).
+- Streamline the process of applying for release of individual-level data on matched cases (Phase II).

 Coordinated by the North American Association of Cancer Registries (NAACCR) with funding from the National Cancer Institute, the VPR-CLS provides a single location to facilitate timely access to and use of high quality cancer surveillance data for minimal risk linkage studies.
 Use of an automated, standard linkage methodology and streamlined application process will significantly reduce the level of effort researchers and registries must dedicate to the linkage and approval process.
 The technology for the VPR-CLS has been developed by Information Management Services, Inc. (IMS), which also serves as the system’s third party honest broker.